EHfive/pulseaudio-modules-bt/README.md

 ### General Installation

+For packager, developer, other PA version user:

-(I also create patch files, you can find them in releases)
+I also create patch files, you can find them in releases.
+Apply patches and recompile/repackage pulseaudio.

+And you may use my CmakeList.txt (may also needs modifications) as well, just copy out patched files to src dir and keep file structure.

 **Make Dependencies**